-To empower our schools in their development of world-class inclusive educational environments, the NYC Special Education Collaborative offers over 30 professional development opportunities each semester.
-These opportunities include: workshops, panel discussions, practicums, mini-conferences, and webinars.
+To empower our schools in their development of inclusive educational environments, we are offering our spring 2021 programming completely online – including workshops, panel discussions, practicums, mini-conferences, and webinars.

 Email professional development inquiries to Kevin@inclusiveedny.org.

 Events Search and Views Navigation

 In this three part mini-course led by guest presenter Sarah Ottow, participants will be able to create or expand upon a vision for coaching practices and articulate a coaching mission statement for the school year.
 Participants will identify aspects of instructional design that are culturally and linguistically responsive along with looking at how student centered data leads to changes in educator mindset.
 This three part series will also provide the tools to explain techniques ensuring ongoing diagnostics, feedback, and progress…Find out more »

 As many of us learned during our switch to remote learning, providing students with technology is often only half the battle.
 In our final session of this national panel series, learn how to support families in navigating technology to support learning at home and learn about technology and resources that you can take back to your own MLL/ELL communities.
 Panelists: Elizabeth Bowman, Director of Adult Education, Briya Public Charter School (D.C.)
 Lisa Luceno, Senior Director of Early Childhood Strategy,…Find out more »

 When two teachers are in a room together (whether that room is virtual or brick-and-mortar!), how can we ensure the outcomes for kids are substantively different and more effective than if one teacher were teaching alone?
 If you and your co-teacher are looking to answer this question, or are finding yourselves in a pattern that you want to shift, then this session is for you.
 By reflecting on your co-teaching relationship, revisiting a shared vision of true collaborative teaching, and…Find out more »